 After recording the site, an accurate 3D model of the environment is obtained with the data extracted using reality capture techniques.
+The captured data undergoes post-processing to ensure accuracy and usability, making the information invaluable for decision-making in construction and other industries.

-¿What is reality capture?
+What is reality capture?

 Benefits of reality capture